Blue Grenadier (2020)

 Summary

-Blue Grenadier is a sustainable species fished in the Great Australian Bight and in the waters off VIC and TAS.
+Blue Grenadier is a sustainable species fished in the Commonwealth Trawl and Great Australian Bight Trawl sectors of the Commonwealth-managed Southern and Eastern Scalefish and Shark Fishery.

 Stock Status Overview